Guide to Shetland

 One of Shetland's loveliest exports is the Burra Bear.
 These are beautiful hand-crafted teddy bears, typically seen wearing Fair Isle designs!
 These are created by Wendy Inkster from her workshop in East Burra.

-Read moreShetland Museum – an Interview with Ian Tait
+Read moreShetland Museum and Archives – an Interview with Ian Tait

-Shetland Museum and Archives is located on Lerwick’s waterfront and hosts artefacts relating to Shetland life and culture.
-Ian Tait, Curator of Collections at the Shetland Museum and Archives, told us about all about the building and treasures inside!
+Shetland Museum and Archives on Lerwick’s waterfront hosts artefacts relating to Shetland life and culture.
+Ian Tait, Curator of Collections at the Shetland Museum and Archives, told us about all about the treasures inside!

 Read moreAll about Shetland Ponies – an interview with Irvine Burgess